-Municipal Court for the City of Molalla constitutes the City's chartered judicial tribunal and hears cases arising under the Molalla Municipal Code, the Oregon Vehicle Code, all misdemeanor charges, both traffic and non-traffic, and most recently driving under the influence of intoxicants (DUII) crimes.
+Municipal Court for the City of Molalla constitutes the City's chartered judicial tribunal and hears cases arising under the Molalla Municipal Code, the Oregon Vehicle Code, all

 The court continues to hold sessions on Tuesday mornings, with traffic violation matters beginning at 8:30 am, bench trials at 9:30 am, and criminal matters beginning at 10:00 am.
 The addition of the city's new Code Enforcement Officer has prompted a need to make regular room on the court docket for the increased number of municipal code violation matters.
 Additional days are added in the month as needed for court jury trials.
 Please refer to the court calendar.
 Go Here!
 For information regarding the court about fines, parking, forms, payment options, etc. Go Here!
 For more detailed information.